dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Herbalist Workbench Furniture.md

 Crafting Station.
 A stone workbench with all the tools necessary to process herbs into more potent concoctions.
 Use to craft powerful potions.

-raritiy: Legendary
+item_can_sell: False

+item_mews_value: 0

-sell value: 0 Mews
+item_mole_cash_value: 0

+item_rarity: Legendary

+item_sorting_priority: 9507

+item_uid: Herbalist Workbench Furniture

 # shops selling Herbalist Workbench:

 ember_shop_name sells it for 1000 mews.

   can buy it when meeting conditions:

-filter_year = 2
+    - at least we are on year 2